ossd-sp22/project-evaluation/kate_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__
+Not especially.
+The guide to contributing is pretty barebones; there are no "newcomer" or "documentation" labels on issues; there is no code of conduct in the repo (it can only be found on the KDE website).
+There is no CONTRIBUTING.md; instead just a short section in the README.

 __Do the maintainers respond helpfully to questions in issues?__
+I didn't see any questions in the issues I viewed.
+The real discussions likely took place in IRC.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+More or less.
+They can get a bit snarky sometimes.
+See the discussion on [this previously linked issue](https://invent.kde.org/utilities/kate/-/issues/53).

 __Do pull requests get reviewed?__
+Yes.

 __Do maintainers thank people for their contributions?__
+No; most contributors are the same four people.